liao961120/stom/inst/cases/treatment_dynamics/1-simplified-normal-model/doc/README.md

 Based on the descriptions in the articles, the assumed causal relations among the variables of interest are explicated in the following Directed Acyclic Graphs (DAGs).
-Note that these assumed causal relations may depart from those stated in @bowen2014 and @moniz-lewis2022.
-Since there is no publicly available data from both studies, ambiguous descriptions could not be disambiguated through data.
+Note that these causal relations may depart from those implied in
+@bowen2014 and @moniz-lewis2022.
+Since there is no publicly available data from both studies, ambiguous descriptions in the methodology sections could not be disambiguated through the data.
 Upon encountering such situations, opinionated decisions were made to serve the need of the current demonstration.

 ![Assumed causal relations among the variables of interest (time collapsed).](./dag)

 The first DAG presented here is a compacted representation of the causal assumptions underlying our model.
 The time dimension is collapsed.
-Below explains the variables of interest.
+Below are the descriptions of the variables of interest.

+$E$

-- $E$: participants' self-efficacy on alcohol/drug use control
+:    Participants' self-efficacy on alcohol/drug use control

      Since self-efficacy $E$ is not directly observed, it is represented as a circled node in the DAG.

+$R$

-- $R$: item responses collected through the self-efficacy questionnaire
+:   Item responses collected through self-efficacy questionnaires

     To measure the unobserved self-efficacy $E$, tools such as a questionnaire are required to measure the latent construct. $R$ stands for the responses collected through the questionnaire.
 These responses would allow the estimation of the variable $E$ for each participant.
 Note that the item parameter $I$ is left out for simplicity.
 If present, it would point to $R$ as item estimates also affect the responses $R$.

-- $A$: participants' age
+$A$
+:   Participants' age

+$T$
-- $T$: the type of treatment received by a participant
+:   Treatment condition received by a participant

+$D$

-- $D$: the latent treatment outcome
+:   Latent treatment outcome

     $D$ is the theoretical variable that underlies the observable treatment outcome.
 It is latent, and arguably a statistical artifact.
 Its purpose is to serve as an aggregate of all assumed effects on the treatment outcome
     $D^{\ast}$.

+$D^{\ast}$

-- $D^{\ast}$: the treatment outcome, or, the manifest of the latent treatment outcome $D$
+:   Treatment outcome, or, manifest of the latent treatment outcome $D$

-The arrows among the variables indicate the directions of influence.
-So the DAG is basically saying that the treatment affects the outcome through two pathways.
+The arrows among the nodes in the DAG indicate the directions of influence.
+So the graph is basically saying that the treatment affects the outcome through two pathways.
 One direct, and the other indirectly through self-efficacy.
 Age also has direct influences on self-efficacy and the treatment outcome.
 The labels on the edges mark the regression coefficients, which are the parameters of interest for use in later simulations and model testing.

+![Assumed causal relations among the variables of interest (simplified illustration of two time points).](./dag-longitudinal)

-The second DAG, shown below, adds in the time dimension.
+The second DAG adds in the time dimension.
 To avoid cluttering the graph, only two, instead of four, time points are shown here.
-The lower right subscripts on the variables mark the time points. $t=0$ indicates the baseline (i.e., the first) evaluation.
+The subscripts on the variables mark the time points. $t=0$ indicates the baseline (i.e., the first) evaluation.
 A caution to note here is that age only *directly* influences self-efficacy at the baseline ($A \rightarrow E_0$).
-Self-efficacy at subsequent time points is only influenced by age *indirectly* through $E_0$.
+Self-efficacy at subsequent time points is influenced by age only *indirectly* through $E_0$.
 This slight complication becomes clearer in the following description of the model (data-generating process).

-![Assumed causal relations among the variables of interest (simplified illustration of two time points).](./dag-longitudinal)

 Model Specification